conan-io/docs/developing_packages/package_layout.rst

 You can declare a ``layout()`` method in the recipe to describe the package contents, not only the final package in the cache but also the package while developing.
-As the package will have the same structure in the cache and in our local directory, the recipe development become easier.
+As the package will have the same structure in the cache and in our local directory, the recipe development becomes easier.

 In the ``layout()`` method you can adjust 3 different things: